Skip to main content

 Purpose: Photosensitizing agent

-Uses: AMELUZ® gel, a porphyrin precursor, in combination with photodynamic therapy using BF-RhodoLED® lamp, is used for lesion-directed and field-directed treatment of actinic keratoses of mild-to-moderate severity on the face and scalp.
+Uses: AMELUZ® gel, a porphyrin precursor, in combination with photodynamic therapy using BF-RhodoLED® or RhodoLED® XL lamp, is used for lesion-directed and field-directed treatment of actinic keratoses of mild-to-moderate severity on the face and scalp.

 Warnings: